pospi/talk-solidity-blockchain-intro/solidity-notes.md

 .right-column[

 Solidity has the usual memory-centric datatypes we're used to seeing in low-level languages, with some modern conveniences baked in to the compiler.

-Its reference types take on an additional attribute in their *"context"*- defined as either `storage` or `memory`.
-This language keyword is all that is needed to differentiate between persistent data stored on-chain and transient data used during intermediate computations.
 ]

 ???